Techtonica/curriculum/pair-programming/pair-programming.md

 # How to Pair Program

 ### Projected Time
-About 60 minutes
+About 45 minutes
-- 20 minutes for video walkthrough of slides
+- 20 minutes for video walkthrough of slides and basics video
-- 15 minutes for Demonstration
 - 10 minutes for Group Practice
 - 10 minutes for Independent Practice